-The sight of a sand pail can evoke childhood memories of those sunny, carefree days spent at the beach or lake shore, when the biggest worry was if an incoming wave would wash away the castle you just built.
+The sight of a sand pail can evoke childhood memories of those sunny, carefree days spent at the beach or lake shore when the biggest worry was if an incoming wave would wash away the castle you had just built.

 While you can’t go back to those days, you can buy a vintage sand pail that will fondly remind you of them.

-Vintage sand pails are fun to collect and easy to display.
-With their vivid colors and charming graphics, they add summer cheer and can also be considered small works of art.
+Sand pails are fun to collect and easy to display.
+Their charming graphics and bright colors add summer cheer and they can also be considered small works of art.

-Sand pails became popular because they appealed to both boys and girls, and you can find them in an array of different designs including teddy bears, patriotic themes, storybook characters, spage-age motifs like rockets, sailboats, children playing at the beach, cartoon and Disney characters, farm animals, fish and other sea life, and the circus.
+These toys became popular because they appealed to both boys and girls.
+You can find them in various designs, including teddy bears, patriotic themes, storybook characters, space-age motifs like rockets, sailboats, children playing at the beach, cartoon and Disney characters, farm animals, fish and other sea life, and the circus.

 When seaside vacationing was made fashionable by the Victorians starting around 1850, tin sand pails became popular in the United States.
-Many pails were imported from Europe until the late 1800s, when American manufacturers began producing their own.
-These early pails were usually embossed, hand painted, stenciled or stamped.
-Fewer of these were made and many have not survived over the years, and so they are more difficult to find today.
-The biggest boom for sand pail manufacturers in the United States was during the 1930s to 1960s, when seaside vacations grew in popularity because mass transportation made it easier for people to get to the beach.
+Many pails were European imports until American manufacturers began producing their own in the late 1880s.
+These early items were generally embossed, hand-painted, stamped, or stenciled.
+Fewer of these were made, and many have not survived, so they are more difficult to find today.
+The biggest boon for sand pail manufacturers in the United States was during the 1930s to 1960s, when seaside vacations grew in popularity because mass transportation made it easier for people to visit the beach.

-The most popular American metal pails were manufactured by Ohio Art Company, J. Chein & Co., Morton E. Converse & Sons, T. Bros, Wolverine, T. Cohn Incorporated, and U.S. Metal Toy Manufacturing Company.
-U.S. production of sand pails peaked in the 1950s.
-Most sand pails produced during this time carry the manufacturer’s trademark on them.
-International companies, including Happynak of England and Willow of Australia, also produced beautifully illustrated sand pails.
+American manufacturers, including Ohio Art Company, J. Chein & Co., Morton E. Converse & Sons, T. Bros, Wolverine, T. Cohn Incorporated, and U.S. Metal Toy Manufacturing Company, produced the most popular metal pails.
+Most of these sand pails will include the specific manufacturer’s trademark.
+International companies, including Happynak of England and Willow of Australia, also made sand pails.

-Some manufacturers also made pails for candy companies to fill with goodies like toffee and salt water taffy and sell as promotional items.
+Some manufacturers also produced pails for candy companies to fill with goodies like toffee and taffy and sell as advertising items.
 Retailers, including F.W.
 Woolworth Co., also got in on the action.

-After plastic had become “the wave of the future” by the 1970s, they pushed out almost all of the lithographed pails.
-These plastic pails are brightly colored and don't dent or rust as easily, but they lack the appealing designs that decorate the old tin litho ones.
+Production of sand pails in the U.S. peaked in the 1950s, and after plastic had become “the wave of the future” by the 1970s, plastic models pushed out nearly all of the lithographed pails.
+These plastic pails are brightly colored and don't dent or rust as quickly, but they lack the appealing designs that decorate the old tin litho ones.

-The vintage tin pails featured here recently sold at auction, and can be priced from as low as around $10 to as high as $1,000 and more, depending on condition, rarity, age, and popularity.
-Pails should ideally have their original handles and little to no dents or rust, but most often than not, they will have visible wear from salt water and sand, which may make them less valuable.
-It’s possible to also find new old stock pails and accessories that are in mint condition, although you can expect to pay a higher price for these.
-Vintage sand pails can be found at auctions, flea markets, garage sales, antiques stores, and online sites including Ruby Lane, eBay and Etsy.
+The vintage tin pails featured here recently sold at auction and can be priced from as low as around $10 to as high as $1,000, depending on condition, rarity, age, and popularity.
+Pails should ideally have their original handles and little to no dents or rust, but most often, they will have visible wear from salt water and sand, which may make them less valuable.
+It’s also possible to find new old stock pails and accessories in mint condition, although you can expect to pay a higher price for these.
+Vintage sand pails can be found at auctions, flea markets, garage sales, antiques stores, and online sites, including Etsy.

 For further information, these books offer more history about sand pails: